tgroshon/tommygroshong.com/content/posts/engineering-perspective-on-good-software.md

 because of *__when__* they can catch defects: in a tight feedback loop of the development process at the moment of the pertinent change.
-Because they are used this way, unit tests can enable API experimentation as the Engineer receives immediate feedback while taking the viewpoint of the consumer of his API, rather than only as it's author.
+Because they are used this way, unit tests can enable API experimentation as the Engineer receives immediate feedback while taking the viewpoint of the consumer of the API, rather than only as it's author.

 Next question: what makes well-designed code valuable?
 We can attack the same